rodrigoelp/little-stories/Unlikely adventures/11-Chapter-11.md

-To Amir's and Hannah's astonishment, Sam's body gained the ability to move through the cave avoiding common obstacles stretching from the inner chamber walls; some would call this conditioned reflex but, as far as everybody could see, he wasn't drooling and the cave was too dark to see any drool either way.
+To Amir's and Hannah's astonishment, Sam's body gained the ability to move through the cave avoiding common obstacles stretching from the inner chamber walls.
+Sam moved through the chamber just like someone would move through their house in the middle of the night to get a glass of water, that sort of geospatial awareness attained by bruising your pinky toe one too many times against the leg of an out of place chair.

-The world was nothing more than a blur and a murmur in Sam's head until he stood in front of the monolith.
+The world was nothing more than a blur and a series of murmurs in Sam's head until he stood in front of the monolith.
 The world regained its sharpness and Sam noticed the hint of fear in Amir's voice as he commented on the current affairs.

 *"S...
 S...
 Sa...
 Sa...
-Ssam?"* - stuttered Amir frightfully.
+Ssam?"* - stuttered Amir with a hint of fear.

-*"Eeek!"* - added Hannah
+*"Eeek!"* - added Hannah.

 *"Sam!? your back..."* - said Amir - *"It is coming behind your back!"*